Prashant-4527/Prashant-4527/README.md

 ## About me

-I'm a first-year BCA student at Maharaja College, Jaipur — self-directing my own AI engineering curriculum alongside my degree.
+I'm a first-year BCA student at Commerce College, Jaipur — self-directing my own AI engineering curriculum alongside my degree.
 My target is an AI Engineer role at Mercari Japan by July 2028.

 I don't wait for college to teach me things.
 I build projects, push daily, and document everything.